-To Report an incident of domestic violence, dating violence, sexual assault or stalking employees and students should contact the West Chester University Police at 610-435-3311 or by dial 911.
-You can and should contact the police in the areas where the assault took place if it took place off-campus.
+To Report an incident that occurred on-campus employees and students should contact the West Chester University Police at 610-435-3311 or by dialing 911.
+You can and should contact the police in the areas where the assault take place if it took place off-campus.
 Criminal charges can be filed against any type of perpetrator including non-University members which include non-students.
+Criminal charges are separate from violations of the Student Code of Conduct which applies to West Chester University students.
+Filing a formal report with the police is necessary when a complainant would like to initiate a criminal investigation by the police.
+Perpetrators can receive punishment up to and including jail time.
+Anyone who has been sexually assaulted may choose to pursue both criminal prosecution and University disciplinary processes.